oroinc/documentation/user_guide/workflow_management.rst

 Define possible workflow steps in the *Designer* section.

-1. The first "Start" step is already defined.
-You need it a start point for the first transition.
+1. The first :ref:`Start step <user-guide-worfklow-start-step>` is already defined.
+You need it as a start point for the first transition.

 2. To add a step, click the :guilabel:`+ Add Step` button